-The 700-Year Head Start on Modern Banking & Crypto
+The 700-Year Head Start on Modern Banking and Crypto

 Picture this: the year 1119.
 Nine determined French knights, under Hugues de Payens, kneel in solemn vow.
-They form the Poor Fellow-Soldiers of Christ and of the Temple of Solomon—the Knights Templar.
-What starts as a vow to guard pilgrims on blood-soaked roads to Jerusalem explodes into one of history’s most audacious enterprises: warriors, diplomats, and the medieval era’s first multinational bankers.
+They form the Poor Fellow-Soldiers of Christ and of the Temple of Solomon: the Knights Templar.
+What starts as a vow to guard pilgrims on blood-soaked roads to Jerusalem grows into one of history’s most audacious enterprises: warriors, diplomats, and the medieval era’s first multinational bankers.

 The Deadly Roads of the Crusades